isacjunior/doc_widget/packages/doc_widget/README.md

 ## Generated file

-Don't worry about generated code, all this information will be used and rendered for `doc_widget`.
-All generated file contains a suffix `DocWidget` to help you to differentiate of widget.

-The only information that you need to know is class name generate, in this case `ButtonDocWidget`.
+Don't worry about generated code, all this information will be used and rendered by `doc_widget`.
+All generated file contains a suffix `DocWidget` to help you to differentiate of the widget. **The only information that you need to know is the class name, in this case, is `ButtonDocWidget`.**

 ```dart
 // button.doc_widget.dart